sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-18-text_analyzer_google_chrome_extension.md

 ## User Interface

-There are several ways to build the UI of google chrome extension.
+There are several ways to build the UI of Google chrome extension.
 In our case we will add context menu which be visible on right click of mouse.

 ### Context Menus